This book did it again; this book left me in a complete sobbing mess.

 To be perfectly honest, I wasn’t quite sold on that; I didn’t find it absolutely necessary to follow some of the characters’ viewpoints.
 That being said though, I must admit that their perspectives did serve well to help us better understand what was behind the story such as their true feelings or reservations and it definitely adds more depth to the story.

 It might come across a bit spoilery, but I personally loved Via’s side of the story.
 Her emotional shift toward August and her family that she experiences after spending weeks at her Grandma’s place and especially since she started high school was brilliantly depicted.
 While you’re in the thick of something or a situation which may not be considered ‘normal’ from a conventional point of view, you’re kind of used to it and you take it for granted because it is the ‘world’ that you exist in.
-But once you get away from it – however short it may be – you start looking at it in a different way when you get back to it; as though being away from it opened the door that leads to a different world you have never known.
+But once you get away from it – however short it may be – you start looking at it in a different way as though being away from it opened the door that leads to a different world you have never known.
 I totally understand her feelings.
 I would feel exactly the same way if I were in her shoes.
 Let’s be real; we all probably would more or less.

 Although this is basically a middle-grade book written for children, I was deeply impressed with how complex this book actually is.
 This is definitely not your average children’s book; this touches on some heavy yet important issues such as bullying, discrimination, prejudice.